Comparison. Insecurity. Perfectionism.

 There were a couple of old yokes I lived under.
 The first and most pronounced throughout my life was perfectionism.
 This only really came to light and I only really started to find freedom from that yoke about 6 years ago when I was deathly ill.
 At that time, God made it so clear to me that nothing I did would make Him love me less, and nothing I did would make Him love me more.

 The second yoke that I lived under for significant periods of my life was depression.
 The most severe was about 6 years ago, when I became so physically ill.
 Having been in mental health for so many years, I thought I had all the answers.
 So I did all the things I had recommended that my patients do for over two decades (i.e. therapy, medication, diet, exercise, rest, etc.) All those things helped but they were insufficient to eradicate the depression.
 It was only then that God taught me that if I didn’t deal with the spiritual roots of disease, it was like putting a bandaid on an infection and hoping it would get better.
 Everything changed from then on.

 What were some of the old narratives you absorbed?

 What was the turning point?
-Was there a rock bottom or a point that you realized that you couldn’t live like that any longer?
+Was there a rock bottom or a point that you realized that you could not live like that any longer?

-What changed? (what actions did you take/truths did you discover/community did you connect with to help you find freedom)?
+What changed from there?
+(What actions did you take, truths did you discover, or community did you connect with to help you find freedom)?